Roger Took: Child sexual abuse case and death

 In February 2007, his 25th year of marriage, Roger Took joined his family for a trip to the Dominican Republic.
 On their way home, one of his stepdaughters found a $100 bill in her daughter's luggage.
 The girl said that Took gave it to her so that he could photograph her.
 After additional questioning by her mother, she explained that she had been sexually abused by Took "for as long as she could remember".
 The mother alerted the police and a six-week investigation was launched, during which Took was unaware that his family knew what had been happening.

 Took was arrested at Luton airport in April 2007 following a police investigation that uncovered 742 chat room logs in which Took boasted about a child rape and murder.
 Took denied the allegations, saying his words were merely a fantasy.
-Police also recovered 260 images from Took's laptop.
-102 of them were graded as "level 5s", meaning they depicted children being penetrated, tortured or both.
+Police also recovered 260 images from Took's laptop; 102 of them were subsequently graded as "level 5", meaning they depicted children being penetrated, tortured or both.
 Police raided Took's home where they found a locked case, which contained a large bundle of photographs of young Russian women.
 The women, who were naked and one of whom was having sex with Took, are believed to be prostitutes.
 Also found in the case were clippings of children's hair.

 Took was given an indeterminate sentence by Judge Henry Blacksell QC who believed he "posed a danger to all children."
 He eventually pleaded guilty to a total of 17 charges, including sexual assault on a child under 13, inciting a child under 13 to engage in sexual activity, and making and possessing indecent images of children.
 Judge Blacksell had reviewed thousands of pages of evidence, and was visibly shocked when he told the court, "It is unrestrained filth, depravity of the worst kind."
 He was sentenced to nine years, but was eligible for parole after four and a half.
 He was also banned from working with children under the age of 18 for the rest of his life.
 Took appealed against his sentence.

 According to Charlotte Metcalf, Took's charm, social status, academic reputation and credentials served to "cushion him from condemnation".
 His case received little publicity and he enjoyed support from former colleagues.
 During sentencing, Judge Blacksell, who stated that he had no doubt that Took suffered from an illness, took into consideration 23 letters of support and three character witnesses who spoke at the hearing on behalf of five people.
 He was described as a "gentle, kind, caring man who has enriched the lives of many over many years".
 Those who spoke were his older half-brother, John Michael Took; the Reverend Adrian Gabb-Jones; and Matteos Los, a schoolfriend from a Greek shipping family.

 Took killed himself in July 2011 while on probation.